griffithlab/civic-docs/docs/model/evidence/overview.rst

      - CIViC
    * - :ref:`evidence-origin`
-     - Presumed cellular origin of the Variant in samples from the literature citation where the clinical effect of this Variant is being evaluated.
+     - Presumed cellular origin of the Variant in samples from the literature citation where the effect of this Variant is being evaluated.
      - Somatic
      - CIViC